PSY 749 Personality Theory (4 units)

 An examination of the relationship between attitudes and organizational change.
-Emphasis will be place on the impact of attitudes on diagnosis of organizational problems, and the relationship between behavioral intentions and individuals’ behavior at work.
+Emphasis will be placed on the impact of attitudes on diagnosis of organizational problems, and the relationship between behavioral intentions and individuals’ behavior at work.
 Specifically, this course will focus on attitude theory, formation, measurement, change, and how attitudes relate to behaviors.

 PSY 817 Decision Theory (4 units)

 In this course consideration is given to methods for encouraging effective individual, small group, and institutional decision-making within a context of institutional complexity, turbulence, and conflicting priorities.
 The focus will be on task, method, and relationship dimensions of decision making, as well as on organizational mapping and learning through the use of systemic, computer-based analytic tools.
 This course also examines the prescriptive and normative emphasis of decision theory, as potentially applied to the areas of employee selection, choice behavior, vigilance behavior, and human performance.
 An understanding of the inferential procedures used by individuals in making decisions will be explored through one or more of the following models: the Brunswickian lens, Bayesian inference, and cognitive information processing.

 PSY 820 Measurement and Assessment: Individuals (4 units)